ParallelAgile/CodeBot/codegen-process-guide/system-integration/crud-rest-apis.md

 ---
 layout: page
-title: REST API Custom Event Handlers
+title: REST API CRUD Endpoints
 permalink: /codegen-process-guide/system-integration/crud-rest-apis
 parent: System Integration
 grand_parent: CodeBot Guide
-nav_order: 1
+nav_order: 2
 ---

-# Integrating with other REST APIs
+# REST API CRUD Endpoints

-Let's say your application needs to call out to some other REST API server - it could be a server maintained by a different team in your organisation, or a third-party REST service running on the internet.
-We'll generally refer to this as an "external" REST API, in the sense that it's a resource that exists outside your own generated API.

-A useful test resource is [JSONPlaceholder](http://jsonplaceholder.typicode.com/), a free online REST API.
+A useful test resource when developing or generating a REST client for CRUD operations is [JSONPlaceholder](http://jsonplaceholder.typicode.com/), a free online REST API.
 We'll use it for the example on this page, as JSONPlaceholder provides example APIs that adhere perfectly to established REST conventions.

-## How the generated API integrates with external systems

-To define an external REST resource, think of it in terms of basic Create, Read, Update and Delete (CRUD) functions.
-(CRUD functions can be thought of as the basic building blocks of REST; however you can also model more complex "task-oriented" API functions, which we'll cover later).

 ## Modeling an external REST API as CRUD functions